dschapman/dschapman-com/content/poems/seasons-of-thought/evening-praise.md

 stars that pierce the soul.
 pricking a tear at each puncture—
 sweet as well-spent sweat.
-<span style="padding: 0 1em"/>For I forgot how good it is.
+ &emsp; For I forgot how good it is.
-<span style="padding: 0 1em"/>to praise the Lord.
+ &emsp; to praise the Lord.

 _Part of the Book [Seasons of Thought](/poetry/seasons-of-thought)_